opendocsg/slw-judgments-backfill/2015_SGHC_3/report.md

 16     The decision of the Court of Appeal in _Mohamed Razip_ was binding on me and I was therefore unable to accept Mr Wee’s contention that the State Court decision to grant bail was appealable as an order within the meaning of s 374(1) of the CPC.
 In any event, no reason was advanced by Mr Wee to justify departing from this interpretation.
 It followed that an order granting bail was not an appealable order.

-17     The same view was taken in _Public Prosecutor v Sollihin bin Anhar_ [2014] SGHC 228 (“ _Sollihin_ ”), where Tay Yong Kwang J cited _Mohamed Razip_ and held (at [29]) that a decision on bail was interlocutory in nature and would generally be regarded as a non-appealable order.
+17     The same view was taken in _Public Prosecutor v Sollihin bin Anhar_ <span class="citation">[2014] SGHC 228</span> (“ _Sollihin_ ”), where Tay Yong Kwang J cited _Mohamed Razip_ and held (at [29]) that a decision on bail was interlocutory in nature and would generally be regarded as a non-appealable order.
 Mr Wee in oral submissions pointed out that the decision of _Sollihin_ on this point appeared to have rested on a point that was agreed between the parties (see _Sollihin_ at [14]); but this did not detract from the fact that the position laid down in _Mohamed Razip_ seemed to be settled.

 18     There is an ancillary point to be made concerning s 97 of the CPC, which provides as follows: